peopledoc/vault-cli/docs/howto/safe_write.rst

 Sometimes, you add secrets, sometimes you change existing secrets, and it can be easy to make mistakes and overwrite an existing secret that you didn't plan to change.

-In order to help you avoid this kind of mistakes, ``vault-cli`` has to operating modes:
+In order to help you avoid this kind of mistakes, ``vault-cli`` has two operating modes:

 - ``--safe-write / safe-write: yes``: writing over an existing secret will result in an error, except if ``--force`` is passed